Gear Guide: 10 items to bring on the ultimate ghost-hunting road trip

 2. Pen and notebook

-Having a pen and notebook will be very handy for a lot of reasons.
+Having an all-weather pen and notebook will be very handy for a lot of reasons.
 First, you will want to keep lots of notes during your stops at these haunted locations.
 Specifically, you will want to log most anything you think you might want to remember or think is interesting.
 By the time you get to the end of your road trip, it will be nice to look back and read about all of your encounters and findings.
 I always have a notebook handy on every investigation.

 Welcome to the (haunted) Shanley Hotel.